 - Misty atmospheric waterfall in a remote forest setting

-Cascading waterfalls nestled in the dense forest of the Nelson National Park is either a 5 hour return hike or a short walk with boat transport offering the joy of being on Lake Rotoiti and only a 15 minutes walk to a stunning 40 metre single drop waterfall.
+Cascading waterfalls thunder in the dense forest of the Nelson National Park, nearby the small settlement, Murchison.
+Whiskey waterfall is accessed by either a 5 hour return hike or a short walk with boat transport.
+The short boat trip offers the joy of being on Lake Rotoiti and the bonus of a 15 minute walk to a spectacular 40 metre single drop waterfall.
 Contact Rotoiti Water Taxis for transport details.
 Whiskey Falls is a popular attraction with the water taxi heading toward Lakehead stopping at various places on the lake for photo opportunities before going for a short walk up to the spectacular waterfall.
 This can also be a good wet day tour due to the volume of water on the falls.

 Manuka, kanuka and beech forest dips in and out of the lakeside setting, before emerging at a rocky viewpoint where you can admire the beauty of Whisky Falls from afar, as it thunders 40m down a rock face smothered in moss, ferns and sparkling water drops.